-Run by the South African Book Development Council (SABDC) in partnership with the Department Of Arts and Culture, National Book Week is South Africa’s longest running and most recognised reading promotion campaign – celebrating its tenth anniversary with the hashtag #NBWturns10 in 2019.
+Run by the South African Book Development Council (SABDC) in partnership with the Department Of Arts and Culture, National Book Week is South Africa’s dedicated reading awareness week. – celebrating its tenth anniversary with the hashtag #NBWturns10 in 2019.

 NBW aims to mitigate the findings of the 2007 study that revealed that: